sharkbox-labs/sharkwalk/README.md

 Set the environment variables in `example.env` the same way you did with the Risk Assessment service, then run `npm start`.

-From there, build the React client by `cd`ing into the `client` directory and running `npm start`.
+From there, build the React client by `cd`ing into the `/client` directory and running `npm start`.

 The app will now be live at [http://localhost:3000](http://localhost:3000)